alzotov/mobilePicData/README.md

 # mobilePicData

-CORS problem is not solved, otherwise it must work
+to fix for CORS in Chrome must be run 'CORS Unblock' plgin